Samuel Gordon (Australian politician): Early life

 Gordon was the son of an Irish farmer, David Gordon and his wife Mary Deane.
 Gordon was educated in private schools in Ireland.

 He emigrated to Sydney in 1829 and worked in a number of mercantile houses before commencing his own company, which was involved in trade between Van Diemen's Land and New South Wales.
-In 1840 Gordon established a large store in Liverpool, founded a brewery and acquired 50,000 acres of pastoral land on the Murrumbidgee.
+In 1840 Gordon established a large store in Liverpool, founded a brewery and acquired 50,000 acres of pastoral land on the Murrumbidgee River.
 In 1848, Gordon sold his assets in Liverpool at a great profit and became a wine and spirits merchant in Sydney.

 During his later life, in partnership with Edward Flood, he gained control over 460 sqmi of pastoral land in Queensland.
-He was also the director of a number of colonial companies including English, Scottish and Australian Bank.
-Gordon was involved in numerous local organisations including the Presbyterian Church, St. Andrew's College, Sydney and the YMCA.
+He was also the director of a number of colonial companies including English, Scottish & Australian Bank.
+Gordon was involved in numerous local organisations including the Presbyterian Church, St Andrew's College, Sydney and the YMCA.